joseantonio11/practicalMachineLearningCoursera/practicalMachineLearningCourseProject.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9-1.png)

 ## Training Data Partition:
-Partition the good training data into training dataset (for building model) and cross validation dataset (for cross validation tesing the trained model)
+Partition the good training data into training set (for building model) and cross validation set (for cross validation tesing of the trained model):

 ```r
 library (caret)